Tuukkaleksi/wordle-project/README.md

   - Might remove this feature.

 ## Bugs / What to do
-  - When using Question Mark button and then typing the word, it replaces the where it has been used. ( Bug )
+  - When using Question Mark button and then typing the word, it replaces where it has been used. ( Bug )
   - Change from white to darkish so eyes doesnt burn ( to do )
   - User intergation / log in + sign up ( to do )
   - Add score / level system, question mark and reset points ( to do )